 The following amounts for the lease of premises and scientific equipment have been committed to by the Company, but not recognised in the financial statements.
-The premises commitment was assumed as a result of the acquisition of the assets, liabilities and business as a going concern of NeuronZ Limited during the period (refer note 14).
+The premises commitment was assumed as a result of the acquisition of the assets, liabilities and business as a going concern of NeuronZ Limited during 2004 (refer note 13).

 Company and Group

-Non cancellable operating lease commitments 2004 2003
+Non-cancellable operating lease commitments 2005 NZ\$'000 2004 NZ\$'000

-NZ\$'000 NZ\$'000

-Within one year 396 -
+Within one year 370 396

-One to two years 370 -
+One to two years 83 370

-Two to five years 415
+Two to five years 125 208

-1,181
+578 974